Author: Angela Russ-Ayon

 Illustration: still color photography

-I Spy with My Little Eye: Vegetables, an Early STEM Experience
+I Spy with My Little Eye: Vegetables, an Early Science and Math Experience (Children's Picture Book)

 Find creative ways to connect this concept book to a theme, curriculum, activity, experiment, and any other aspects of a child’s life.
-It's as simple as using a colander to wash dirty vegetables - or manipulating simple machines, such as a peeler or shredder.
+It's as simple as using a colander to wash dirty vegetables, observing a vegetable as it decays, measuring a carrot, or manipulating a simple machine, such as a peeler or shredder.

 Use open-ended inquiry to nurture a child’s innate curiosity while navigating through the pages.

-Included in this 36-page picture book are facts about fruit, a reader’s guide, and suggestions for open-ended inquiry.
+Included in this 33-page picture book are facts about fruit, a reader’s guide, and suggestions for open-ended inquiry.

 Also available in Spanish/English: